Jash-2000/Dark-Web-analysis/Nulled.io Datadump/Readme.md

 # Nulled.io Forum Hack

+The scraped data is present over [here](https://drive.google.com/file/d/1tc4EaLrIDWdVP_geTl7nzr9NmX20Elu4/view?usp=sharing).
+Please note that this data may not be available publicly and hence, we have kept the data private.
+Please contact me at (f20180507@pilani.bits-pilani.ac.in)[f20180507@pilani.bits-pilani.ac.in].

 ![download](https://user-images.githubusercontent.com/47540320/110773506-d1abf900-8282-11eb-9e03-19763f5f4c8e.jpg)

 Nulled is an online forum board with over 3.9 million members as of 2021, mostly used by cyber criminals to trade and purchase leaked or hacked information.
 In 2016 it became